Shaghas1/AMDM/README.md

 # AMDM
 The zip folder contains:
 1. Final project report : Project.pdf
-2. Codes we used to obtain results in report : Project_main and kmeans4_main
+2. Codes we used to obtain results in report : Project_main.py and kmeans4_main.py
 3. Python Notebook which contains our experimentation on trying to minimise the objective function and obtaining balance : notebook_ideas
 4. Textfiles containing results - clusters for each node: File names with Kmeans4_$graphname$.txt shows the outputs for our modified Kmeans and BasicKmeans_$graphname$.txt shows the output for our basic Kmeans.